Lei Heng: Campaigns and death

-Lei Heng is appointed as one of the leaders of the Liangshan infantry after the 108 Stars of Destiny came together in what is called the Grand Assembly.
-He participates in the campaigns against the Liao invaders and rebel forces in Song territory following amnesty from Emperor Huizong for Liangshan.
+Lei Heng is appointed as one of the commanders of the Liangshan infantry after the 108 Heroes are fully assembled.
+He participates in the campaigns against the Liao invaders and rebel forces in Song territory after the outlaws receive amnesty from Emperor Huizong.

-In the battle at Deqing County (in present-day Huzhou, Zhejiang) in the campaign against Fang La, Lei Heng is slain by the enemy general Si Xingfang.
-He is posthumously awarded the title "Martial Gentleman of Loyalty" (忠武郎).
+During the final campaign against Fang La's rebel forces, Lei Heng is killed by the enemy warrior Si Xingfang at the battle of Deqing County.
+When the campaign is over, the emperor honours Lei Heng for his contributions by awarding him the posthumous title "Martial Gentleman of Loyalty" (忠武郎).